decc/computer-speak/discussion_Two.md

-3. For the 2012/13 tax year, your income tax is calculated in the following way (I'm ignoring complications including, but not limited to, the possibility that you are over 65, or married, or having savings income): The first £8,105 is not taxed.
+3. For the 2012/13 tax year, your income tax is calculated in the following way (I'm ignoring complications including, but not limited to, the possibility that you are over 65, married, or having savings income): The first £8,105 is not taxed.
 Then, for taxable income up to £34,370, you are taxed at 20%.
 Then, for the remainder of your taxable income up to £150,000 total, you are taxed at 40%.
 Then, for any income over this, you are taxed at 50%.